 3. Reduced Risk of Physical Theft

-Unlike physical SIM cards that can be stolen and inserted into another device, eSIMs are permanently built into your smartphone’s hardware.
+Unlike physical SIM cards that can be stolen and inserted into another device, eSIMs are permanently built into your smartphone’s hardware, reducing the risk even if someone gains physical access to your device.
 This prevents thieves from reusing your SIM or accessing your mobile identity, greatly reducing the risk of identity fraud and unauthorized use of your banking accounts.

 5. Better Control Over Mobile Profiles